rundeck/rundeck/docs/en/manual/02-getting-started.md

 Rundeck enforces an *access control policy* that grants certain privileges to groups of users.
-Every action executed through the Rundeck command dispatcher must meet the requirements of an access control policy definition.
+Every action executed through the Rundeck node executor must meet the requirements of an access control policy definition.

 Since Rundeck respects the policy definition, you can define role-based